jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 Deployment
 ----------

+Deployment itself should look similar to how it did before, just with one extra resource.
+The gains we've made become very apparent when redeploying, however.
-If you change your application and run `nix run .#terraform apply`, it should look something like this:
+If you change your application and run `nix run .#terraform apply`, it should now look something like this:

 ```
   # null_resource.nixos_live_config must be replaced